TravelMapping/HighwayData/hwy_data/PER/perpe/README.md

 Some routes may be unsigned, but are major highways with destination signs and km posts and have been included due to the overall poor state of signage in Peru:
 * PE-1NK
+* PE-1NK's southbound route thru La Unión (Calle Libertad) is from the 2016 district map.
+Northbound is assumed to use the other direction of the truck detour (Calle Unión).
 * PE-1NL
 * PE-1NR (though the portion between Chulucanas and Morropón seems lower-quality)
 * PE-1NS